jaepillee0315/jaepillee0315.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Economics at Tepper School of Business, Carnegie Mellon University.

-My focus is applied microeconomics with an emphasis on structural analysis.
-I mainly work on labor economics and dynamic discrete choice models.
+My research area is in the intersection of labor, public, and health economics.

+I am also interested in developing methodology in dynamic discrete choice models.